Disneyland On A Budget: 9 Tips To Save You Money

 You can also save some extra money if you plan on doing 1-Park Per Day Tickets rather than Park Hoppers.
 You can still effectively see everything at both parks if you have at least two days to spend.
 If you have only one day to spend, it’s worth purchasing Park Hoppers so you can see everything there is to do!

-3. Save On Your Anaheim Hotel StayDisneyland on a budget: Clarion hotel lit up at night
+3. Save On Your Anaheim Hotel Stay

-Booking your hotel stay AND park tickets with our travel partner, Get Away Today, will get you the best deals on hotel prices.
+Booking your hotel stay and park tickets with our travel partner, Get Away Today, will get you the best deals on hotel prices.

-Some hotels offer nights free with multiple night stays along with other perks like waived resort fees, free parking, free breakfast, etc. for Get Away Today guests.
-These are our favorite hotels near Disneyland.
+Some hotels offer nights free with multiple-night stays along with other perks like waived resort fees, free parking, free breakfast, etc. for Get Away Today guests.
+These are our favorite hotels near Disneyland!

-Try to pick a hotel with free breakfast, if you can.
+Try to pick a hotel with free breakfast if you can.
 Eating a big meal before heading to the parks will help tide you over and get through the mornings that are better spent riding attractions.
-This saves money and time in the parks which helps you do Disneyland on a budget!
+This saves money and time in the parks, which helps you do Disneyland on a budget!

 4. Save On Disneyland Transportation CostsRed Car Trolley coming down the road